vijaybioinfo/HIPC_Lung01/preprocessing/transcriptome_data/README.md

-Single-cell RNA-seq ("transcriptome") data.
+Transcriptome data from single-cell RNA-seq.
 ===========

 This process was applied to each aggregated dataset, one for lung CD3+ T cells and one for LLN CD3+ T cells.
 This section comprises the following major steps:

 * Preprocessing of reads by mapping them to the reference genome and collapsing them into UMI count matrices (10x's cellranger)
-* Donor deconvolution based on hashtag oligos (HTOs) and based on genetic variants (Demuxlet; depends on the output from the section above).
+* Donor deconvolution based on hashtag oligonucleotide (HTO) data.
+* Quality control (QC).
+* Data normalization and batch effect removal.
 * Clustering and dimensionality reduction.
 * Population definition based on differential expression analysis and manual assignment of T cell subsets.

 The first step is described in the methods section of our manuscript in detail.
+The second step is described in `./../hto_data` in this repo.
 Here we provide the code for the rest of the steps.

 ---
 # Scripts and job scripts